andrmos/codecademy-vim/README.md

    Eg. in bash: `NVIM_LISTEN_ADDRESS=/tmp/nvim nvim <filename>` or in fish: `env NVIM_LISTEN_ADDRESS=/tmp/nvim nvim <filename>`

-6. Run codecademy.py `python3 codecademy.py`
+6. Run codecademy.py: `python3 codecademy.py`

-Note: You might have to add `set expandtab` to your vimrc for indentation to work correctly when moving code to the Codecademy web editor.
+Note: You might have to add `set expandtab` to your .vimrc for indentation to work correctly when moving code to the Codecademy web editor.

 ## Aim
 The aim is to be able to solve Codecademy programming lessons in Vim, with all Vim mappings and commands you are used to.